 If you’re like me, and you’ve experienced setbacks and difficulties in your year, and you’re hesitant to set goals because you might not be able to make them happen, I would like to suggest that you try grace-filled goal setting.

 Give yourself grace!
 Don’t aim for perfection, but instead aim for progress.

 Choose Progress Over Perfection

-Rather than consider myself a failure because my goals for this year weren’t perfectly fulfilled, I’m going to choose to look at the progress that was made on each goal.
+Rather than consider myself a failure because my goals for the year weren’t perfectly achieved, I choose to look at the progress that was made on each goal.

-I’m looking at the past year, remembering my weakness and the struggles I had to endure, and I’m going to give myself grace.
+I’m looking at the past year, remembering my weakness and the struggles I endured, and I’m giving myself grace.